BalveerSinghYT/DSA/README.md

 🎯 **Progress**: Navigating the world of missing elements! 🧩 Explored various scenarios in finding missing elements in arrays - sorted from 1, sorted from random numbers, and dealing with multiple missing elements. 🕵️‍♀️🔍

+## Day 14 - September 9th:

+🎯 **Progress**: Completed the Array ADT section today!
+Explored different methods to find duplicates in sorted and unsorted arrays, uncovering pairs of elements with a given sum, and finding max/min in a single scan. 🧐🔍

+Optimization with hashing unlocked new dimensions! 💡💻

 Every challenge is a chance to grow! 💪

 Tomorrow, it's on to the Array Abstract Data Type - the adventure continues! 🚀